Lwhieldon/BibObjectDetection/README.md

 <br>
 ## Overview and Background

-Racing Bib Number (RBN) detection and recognition contains the interesting tasks of both location of bib attached to a person in a natural scene & inferring the text detection on the bib.
-Since text recognition is required, additional steps of training is needed: Finding the area of the bib on a person and then inferring the numbers on the bib thereafter.
-This project uses the research & experience from prior implementations to apply a working model to detect race bib numbers in both images & video.
+Racing Bib Number (RBN) detection and recognition contains the interesting tasks of both finding the location of bib attached to a person in a natural scene & then inferring the text detection on the bib itself.
+To break this tasks down further, text recognition is requires steps of training, including finding the area of the bib on a person and then inferring the numbers on the bib thereafter.
+This project uses the research & experience from prior implementations to apply a working Convoltuional Neural Network (CNN) to detect race bib numbers in both images & video.

 This repo investigates the use of Convolutional Neural Networks (CNN) and specifically, <a href=https://developer.nvidia.com/cudnn>NVIDIA's cuDNN</a> & <a href=https://github.com/AlexeyAB/darknet>Darknet's You Only Look Once ver.
 4 (YOLOv4),</a> to detect Racing Bib Numbers (RBNR) in a natural image scene.
 Leveraging publically available & labeled datasets from previous research  (please see reference section below for addt'l information), I achieve a mean average precision (mAP) on the following:

-- 96% mAP on Street View House Number dataset training
+- 96% mAP on <b>Street View House Number</b> dataset training
-- 99% mAP on Bib Detection in Natural Scene dataset training
+- 99% mAP on <b>Race Bib Detection</b> in Natural Scene dataset training

-For future work, I would like to continue to train the model with datasets from both the Street View House Numbers & more runner images with racing bibs.
+For future work, I would like to continue to train the model with datasets similar to the Street View House Numbers & more Race Bib Number images.
 Additionally, I would like to transfer the learning weights to edge compute hardware (i.e. NVIDIA's Jetson Nano or Raspberr Pi) to display a use case for edge computing with live streaming video capture.

 ## Sample Video Output of Detection